frederic-perez/AmE-dictionary/data/dictionary.md

 __quaff__ _v_ :two: _(chiefly literary)_ To swallow hurriedly or greedily or in one draught. _Syn_ gulp, swig _Recently returned to port, the sailors quaffed their ale with gusto._
 __quaffable__
 __quaffing__ _adj_ Quaffable. _Quaffing tequila shooters on ser with Darth Vader._
-__quagmire__ _n_ :five: __1__ Soft spongy wet ground that shakes or gives way under the foot. _Syn_ swamp, morass, bog _Torrential rain turned the building site into a quagmire._ :es: cenagal __2__ An awkward, complex, or hazardous situation.
+__quagmire__ _n_ :six: __1__ Soft spongy wet ground that shakes or gives way under the foot. _Syn_ swamp, morass, bog _Torrential rain turned the building site into a quagmire._ :es: cenagal __2__ :dart: An awkward, complex, or hazardous situation.
 A difficult situation from which it is hard to escape. _Syn_ mix-up, mess _A legal quagmire._ _Local journalists are caught in the quagmire._ :es: atolladero
 __quail<sup>1</sup>__ _n_ :two::hammer:
 __quail<sup>2</sup>__ _v_ :five: (quailed) To shrink back in fear; cower.
 __quaint__ _adj_ :nine::m: /kweɪnt/ __1__ Pleasingly or strikingly old-fashioned or unusual. _Quaint village/bridges/cottage/streets/town/village._ _Quaint neighborhood shops._ _Quaint residential area._ _Quaint Victorian buildings._ __2__ Unfamiliar or different in character or appearance; odd. _A quaint sense of duty._